Khabilmohammed/DiComViewerFrontend/README.md

 - npm (version 10.9.2)

 ### Usage of the Application
--just run the application using npm run dev.
+-Just run the application using npm run dev.
 -Upload the .dcm file, and then the application will automatically fetch the details of the selected file.

 ### Clone the Repository